hexagoncircle/ryan-mulligan-dev/src/blog/detect-js-support-in-css.md

 ## Watch that flash

 To really make the intro animation feel smooth on page load, the demo relies on the `scripting` media query to hide the headline with CSS.
 By doing so, we won't catch a flash of unstyled text before the GSAP animation is loaded.
-Also, we _only_ want to hide the headline if JavaScript _is_ available, otherwise it would be hidden for users when it's disabled.
+Also, we only want to hide the headline if JavaScript _is_ available, otherwise it would be hidden for users when it's disabled.

 In the following video, watch what happens when the headline is not hidden on page load.
 The text flashing is even more glaring when throttling on a slower network.

 {% video "/videos/detect-js-support-in-css", "In the video, the headline is no longer hidden on page load to share that pesky flash of unstyled text.
-When testing on a slower network, the issue becomes even more egregious." %}
+When emulating slower network speeds, the issue becomes even more egregious." %}

 ## Combining queries